The Sun Is Also a Star: Plot

-Daniel escorts Natasha to Jeremy’s office, in the same building where Daniel will have his interview.
-She is told by his assistant that he got hit by a car while biking (the same car that almost hit Natasha) and is in the hospital, so their meeting is pushed to 4:30.
-Natasha continues to hang out with Daniel.
+Daniel goes to Jeremy's office with Natasha.
+The assistant informs them that he was hit by a car while biking and is in the hospital.

-Stopping by Daniel’s parents' black haircare shop, he's embarrassed by both his brother Charles and his father.
-They go to a planetarium and a Korean karaoke bar, where Daniel sings “Crimson and Clover” to her.
+Daniel and Natasha stop by the shop owned by his parents and then go to a planetarium and a Korean karaoke bar.
 Natasha imagines their life together, and they share their first kiss.
-Suddenly remembering her appointment with Jeremy, she rushes out, upset.
-Daniel chases after her, so she reveals their deportation.
-She meets with Jeremy Martinez, who offers to set up a new trial for their case for the next day.
+Suddenly remembering her appointment with Jeremy, she rushes out.
+Daniel chases after her, and she reveals her family's deportation.
+She meets with Jeremy, who offers to set up a new trial for their case for the next day.

-Daniel goes back to his parents’ shop, getting into a fight with Charles.
-Shortly afterwards, Natasha enters and asks for Daniel’s number.
-Seeing that she really likes him, Charles gives it to her.
-Natasha and Daniel reunite, take the cable car to Roosevelt Island, and spend the night outside together.
+Daniel goes back to his parents' shop and gets into a fight with Charles.
+He later meets with Natasha, and they go to Roosevelt Island and spend the night outside together.

-The next morning, Daniel interviews for Dartmouth with Jeremy Martinez in his office.
-Natasha barges in for her case's verdict, and they realize his interviewer is her lawyer.
-She is told her case was rejected, and her whole family must leave the country that day, so she angrily leaves.
-Daniel cuts the interview short to go after her.
-He walks her home and meets her family before they head to the airport.
+The next morning, Daniel interviews for Dartmouth with Jeremy.
+Natasha arrives and learns her whole family must leave the country that day.
+Daniel leaves the interview early and walks her home to meet her family before they head to the airport.

-There, Daniel and Natasha complete the last part of the experiment, staring deeply into each others eyes for four minutes.
-As they are gazing, Natasha is shown returning to Jamaica and going to school, while Daniel attends Hunter College instead and works in a restaurant.
-When the time is up, Natasha tells Daniel she loves him.
-He tearfully says his experiment worked.
+At the airport, Daniel and Natasha stare deeply into each other's eyes for four minutes.
+Natasha is shown returning to Jamaica and going to school, while Daniel attends Hunter College and works in a restaurant.
+After the four minutes is over, Natasha tells Daniel she loves him.

-Five years later, Natasha has returned to NYC on her way to San Francisco for grad school.
-She meets Jeremy in the same coffee shop where she'd been with Daniel.
-She learns Jeremy had married the doctor who treated him for his bicycle crash on the day they met.
-Natasha asks him about Daniel, but he hasn’t seen him again.
-Jeremy leaves, Natasha prepares to go when she hears Daniel’s voice, about to read a poem.
-She spins to see him, and he asks to spend time with her.
-Natasha tells Daniel she has only an hour, and they kiss.
+Five years later, Natasha has returned to New York on her way to San Francisco for graduate school.
+She meets Jeremy in the same coffee shop where she had been with Daniel and learns Jeremy married the doctor who treated him for the bicycle crash.
+As Natasha prepares to leave, she hears Daniel's voice.
+She spins around to see him, and they kiss.